 The new criteria, provided in CEQA Guidelines Section 15064.3, were certified and adopted in December 2018.
 Section 15064.3 provides that VMT is the most appropriate metric to assess transportation impacts.
 With limited exceptions (applicable to roadway capacity projects, which this project is not), a project's effect on automobile delay does not constitute a significant environmental impact.
 Other relevant considerations may include the project's effects on transit and nonmotorized travel.
 Section 15064.3 further provides that transportation projects that reduce VMT should be presumed to cause a less-than-significant impact.
-Lead agencies were required to shift to a VMT metric by July 1, 2020.
+A lead agency can elect to be governed by Section 15064.3 immediately, as the Authority has done, and is required to shift to a VMT metric by July 1, 2020.